JJ/hoborg/text/text.md

 There's a lot of vice in Miami
 --------------------------------------

-"We usually play to a full house here", Vince told me while we were on the road to post papers to announce the circus around town.
+"We usually play to a full house here," Vince told me while we were on the road to post papers to announce the circus around town.
 Elegant people came after us to check them out.
 "Look, we are scoring good hits."
 Vince told me.